WillPalaia/326Project/team/m3/ben-thomas/feature-sequence-diagram.md

 ## Feature: Add Emergency Contact

-This feature takes in a user's emergency contact information through three prompts on the webpage
+This feature takes in a user's emergency contact information validates data and stores data in IndexedDB and updates UI

 Note:
 decision node = {}